-In 2016 there were five measured exceedances of the ozone population information threshold (at four sites), but no exceedances of the population warning threshold.
-The information threshold exceedances are detailed in Table 4-6.
-All occurred between 19:00 and 20:00 on 19th July 2016.
+In 2018 there were 42 measured exceedances of the ozone population information threshold of 180 μg m-3 (at 12 sites), but no exceedances of the population warning threshold of 240 μg m-3.
+The population information threshold exceedances are detailed in Table 4-6.
+All occurred on the following dates: 5th May, 26th June, 1st July, 2nd July, 26th July and 27th July, in the late afternoon or early evening of those dates.

-Table 4-6 Measured Exceedances of the Ozone Information Threshold Value in 2016
+Table 4-6 Measured Exceedances of the Ozone Information Threshold Value in 2018